huguesdevimeux/SuperPacman-MP2BA1-2020/README.md

  -ghosts are now implemented into this level: 2 will chase you as you wander around the map and 2 will move randomly -the ghosts have two states: normal and scared states. when they are in their normal state, if they interact with the player, the player returns to its spawn position the ghosts to their refuge position and the total amount of health points decreases by one -you can scare the ghost by eating a coin, they will run away and the ghosts' speed will increase thereafter.
-To increase the player's speed you must eat a strawberry
+To increase the player's speed you must eat a strawberry (it will give the player a burst of energy!)
  -the respective speeds will reset once the player interacts with a Jamila, which will also increase health points by one.
 HOWEVER, you must "consume" certain strawberries to have access to certain Jamilas.
-Jamilas do not occupy their cell space but are not accessible until you eat the nearest strawberry.
+Jamilas do not occupy their cell space but are not interactable until you eat the nearest strawberry.
 They are placed in corners so you must move strategically ;) (TIP: do not consume a Jamila if you already have the maximum amount of lives)
- -when you ingest either a Jamila or a strawberry, an enclosure will be created blocking access to the player and to the ghosts. this is both and advantage and an obstacle for the player: it will have more time to collect diamonds and collectables but it will be harder to get accross the map
+ -when you ingest either a Jamila or a strawberry, an fire will be created blocking access to the player and to the ghosts. (the fire is too hot for the player to walk through!) this is both an advantage and an obstacle for the player: it will have more time to collect diamonds and collectables but it will be harder to get accross the map
  -you have completed the level once the gates open and you go through the doors